-8. The court will schedule an initial status conference with the parties to address relevant issues including, but not limited to, the following:

-(a) identification of interested parties;

-(b) admission of any successful offeror as an intervenor;

-(c) any request for temporary or preliminary injunctive relief (see paragraph 15, below);

-(d) the content of a protective order, if requested by one or more of the parties, and the requirement for redacted copies;

-(e) the content of and time for the service of the administrative record, and the filing of the joint appendix, as set forth in paragraphs 23-28 below;

-(f) whether it may be appropriate to supplement the administrative record; and

-(g) the nature of and schedule for further proceedings.
+- 8. The court will schedule an initial status conference with the parties to address relevant issues including, but not limited to, the following: - (a) identification of interested parties; - (b) admission of any successful offeror as an intervenor; - (c) any request for temporary or preliminary injunctive relief (see paragraph 15, below); - (d) the content of a protective order, if requested by one or more of the parties, and the requirement for redacted copies; - (e) the content of and time for filing the administrative record; - (f) whether it may be appropriate to supplement the administrative record; and - (g) the nature of and schedule for further proceedings.

-This initial status conference will be held as soon as practicable after the filing of the complaint.
+This initial status conference will be held as soon

+as practicable after the filing of the complaint.